 Click here for “twelve things I wish Iâ€™d known before my first visit to an Orthodox church” by Frederica Mathewes-Green

-The time to arrive at Church is before the Divine Liturgy starts.Â If you should arrive after the service begins, follow the guidelines under â€śEntering the Churchâ€ť below so your entrance does not interrupt the service.
-The best way to avoid entering the Church at an inappropriate time is to arrive on time.
+The time to arrive at Church is before the Divine Liturgy starts.Â If you should arrive after the service begins, follow the guidelines under â€śEntering the Churchâ€ť below so your entrance does not interrupt the service or your fellow parishioners.

 Entering the Church